-On December 3, 2014, we initiated a second litigation against Google and YouTube in the United States District Court for the Southern District of New York for infringement of our then newly issued patent (part of the Cox Patent Portfolio) relating to the identification and tagging of media content (U.S. Patent No. 8,904,464).
+On December 3, 2014, we initiated a second litigation against Google Inc. and YouTube, LLC in the United States District Court for the Southern District of New York for infringement of our then newly issued patent (part of the Cox Patent Portfolio) relating to the identification and tagging of media content (U.S. Patent No. 8,904,464).
 The lawsuit alleges that Google and YouTube have infringed and continue to infringe the patent by making, using, selling and offering to sell unlicensed systems and products and services related thereto, which include YouTube's content ID system.
 In January 2015, the defendants filed an answer to our complaint and asserted defenses of non-infringement and invalidity.

-In December 2014, Google filed four petitions to institute Inter Partes Review proceedings at the PTAB of the USPTO pertaining to certain patents within our Cox Patent Portfolio asserted in the litigation filed in April 2014 as described above.
-In each of the four Inter Partes Review petitions, Google seeks to invalidate certain claims of our patents within the Cox Patent Portfolio which have been asserted in our litigation against Google and YouTube.
-On June 23, 2015, the PTAB issued an order instituting each of the four Inter Partes Review petitions for oral hearing.
-The consolidated oral hearing was held on March 9, 2016 and a decision is pending.
-The above referenced litigations that we commenced in the United States District Court for the Southern District of New York in April 2014 and December 2014 against Google and YouTube were stayed on July 2, 2015, until decisions are rendered by the PTAB following trial with respect to Inter Partes Review proceedings and the Covered Business Method Review referenced below.
+In December 2014, Google filed four petitions to institute Inter Partes Review proceedings (the "IPRs") at the PTAB of the USPTO pertaining to certain patents within our Cox Patent Portfolio asserted in the litigation filed in April 2014 as described above.
+In each of the four IPR petitions, Google seeks to invalidate certain claims of our patents within our Cox Patent Portfolio which have been asserted in our litigation against Google and YouTube.
+On June 23, 2015, the PTAB issued an order instituting each of the four IPR petitions for oral hearing.
+The consolidated oral hearing was held on March 9, 2016.
+On June 20, 2016, the PTAB issued its Final Written Decision in the four pending IPRs finding eighty-six (86) claims "not unpatentable" (valid) and in total, one hundred nineteen (119) out of one hundred and twenty-nine (129) or 92% of the challenged claims of the patents have survived.
+None of the Company's asserted claims in the pending litigations against Google and YouTube were found invalid.
+The above referenced litigations that we commenced in the United States District Court for the Southern District of New York in April 2014 and December 2014 against Google and YouTube were stayed on July 2, 2015.

 On April 13, 2015, Google filed a Petition for Covered Business Method Review (CBM) at the PTAB seeking to invalidate claims pertaining to our U.S. Patent No. 8,904,464, the patent asserted in our litigation against Google and YouTube filed on December 3, 2014 as referenced above.
-On October 19, 2015, the PTAB issued an order instituting the Covered Business Method Review for oral hearing on certain grounds.
-The oral hearing was held on May 11, 2016 and a decision is pending.
+On October 19, 2015, the PTAB issued an order instituting the Covered Business Method Review.
+The oral hearing (trial) was held on May 11, 2016 and a decision on the CBM is pending.